-If you have a concern over whether a conflict of interest exists, contact the CEO or CFO. may create a conflict of interest or the appearance of a conflict of interest between our personal interests and the Company or (2) which directly or indirectly benefits us or our spouse, parents, children, siblings, mothers and fathers-in-law, sons- and daughters-inlaw, any person living in the same house with us or any business associate of ours.
+If you have a concern over whether a conflict of interest exists, contact the CEO or CFO. with Geospace, or information acquired in that capacity, in a manner (1) that may create a conflict of interest or the appearance of a conflict of interest between our personal interests and the Company or (2) which directly or indirectly benefits us or our spouse, parents, children, siblings, mothers and fathers-in-law, sons- and daughters-in-law, any person living in the same house with us or any business associate of ours.